Xi Jinping in His Own Words

 As the United States started considering selling LNG abroad, Asia was considered the primary target market due to its premium prices and fast-growing demand.
 The idea was that the pricing differential between U.S. and Asian gas prices was big enough to cover the cost of buying the gas, transforming it to its liquid form, shipping it, regasifying it, and still leaving enough money in hand to turn a profit.
-But the economics of North American LNG exports have become less attractive as North Asian spot gas prices have hovered at $7.2 per million British Thermal Units (MMBTU) at the end of 2015, spot price spread between the United States and Asia has created economic uncertainties for U.S. gas exporters, as their erstwhile market now looks domestically for cheaper product.
+But the economics of North American LNG exports have become less attractive as North Asian spot gas prices have hovered at $7.2 per million British Thermal Units (MMBTU) at the end of 2015, compared to roughly $14 per MMBTU last year.
+The dramatic narrowing of the spot price spread between the United States and Asia has created economic uncertainties for U.S. gas exporters, as their erstwhile market now looks domestically for cheaper product.